mrdipeshashah/Apple-Watch-Health-Tracking-Data/README.md

 ## Data Glossary

-This project utilizes two primary BigQuery views to separate real-time efficiency metrics from long-term forecasting.
+This project utilizes two primary BigQuery views to separating real-time efficiency metrics from forecasting.
 Below is the breakdown of every dimension and metric used in the model.

 ### **1. Core Dimensions (Shared Logic)**
 | Field | Definition |